BenMuellerIT/osticket-prereqs/README.md

 </p>
 <p>
-In order to install a webserver on the virtual machine I first had to enable some application development features.
-Such as a Common Gateway Interface
+In order to install a webserver on the virtual machine I first had to enable some application development features, such as a Common Gateway Interface.
+Then I installed administrator tools like HeidiSQL, and a PHP manager for IIS.
 </p>
 <br />